Use the Certificate Credentials Library to store SSH keys for Linux/Unix script monitors

 - User Name: The user who is associated with the public key certificate on the target computer.

 - Key: Text content of the private certificate file in Privacy Enhanced Mail (PEM) format.

 - Key type: The algorithm the certificate used to generate the certificate pair.
-(This can be found as part of the header.
-For example, e.g. "--- BEGIN RSA PRIVATE KEY---.")
+Those details are usually included in the header.
+For example,

 - Key password: The password used to protect the certificate file